Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh HEN
+IF SkillEffect is RestoreHP AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DamageHigh THEN UseSkill is High IF SkillEffect is Buff AND SkillTargetSpot is DealHigh THEN UseSkill is High IF DeltaFightingUnitNum is DeltaUnitHigh THEN NeedFightingUnit is High IF DeltaFightingUnitNum is DeltaUnitLow THEN NeedFightingUnit is Low IF RemainingGolad
+IF NeedFightingUnit is High THEN
 IF THEN
-IF THEN
-IF THEN

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1NzAxMjE1M119
+eyJoaXN0b3J5IjpbMTk2MDIyOTY2N119
 -->